Niloy-5990/Number-guessing-game/README.md

 # Number-guessing-game
-10 attempts available by default to guess the number.
-Language used :  Python 3
-GUI: Tkinter
+Run the .py file to open the program.